The Paul Law Firm P.C.

 Claim Type What It Covers

-Third-Party Injury Claim Pain and suffering, full wage loss, future damages
+Third-Party Injury Claim Pain and suffering, full wage loss, and future damages

-These claims can proceed at the same time, but must be handled carefully to protect your rights.
+These claims may proceed at the same time, but must be handled carefully to protect your rights and benefits.

 Common Examples of Cross-Over Accidents